qiq15001/Webpage/content/project/a-project/index.md

   image: ""
 ---

-Construct zero-inflated Poisson mixture model and apply machine learning approach to cluster species and investigate effects from different treatments.
+Construct Bayesian zero-inflated mixture model and apply machine learning approach to cluster subjects and investigate effects from different treatments.